Embed Code

 Sugar (Wikipedia)

-Sugars (clockwise from top-left): white refined, unrefined, brown, unprocessed cane
+Sugars (clockwise from top-left): white refined, unrefined, brown, unprocessed cane sugar

 Sucrose is used in prepared foods (e.g., cookies and cakes), is sometimes added to commercially available ultra-processed food and beverages, and is sometimes used as a sweetener for foods (e.g., toast and cereal) and beverages (e.g., coffee and tea).
-The average person consumes about 24 kilograms (53 pounds) of sugar each year.
+Globally on average a person consumes about 24 kilograms (53 pounds) of sugar each year.
 North and South Americans consume up to 50 kg (110 lb), and Africans consume under 20 kg (44 lb).

 Sugar (Wiktionary)